hynek/svcs/docs/glossary.md

     To fix that, we need to take _control_ of the dependencies out of the function, and provide them somehow, usually through dependency injection.

+    Why do we say IoC and not just dependency injection?
+Inversion of Control is a broader term that applies to any situation where we "invert" the flow of control, so that lower-level code (frameworks, data access layers etc.) invoke our higher-level code (the business logic we care about).

     ::: {seealso}

     - [*What is Inversion of Control and Why Does it Matter?*](https://seddonym.me/2019/04/15/inversion-of-control/)